PFans-201/US_accidents_project/README.md

 ### Key Objectives
 - Combine the desired information from the above datasets into one dataset
-- Analyze the dataset to determine the most important uncorrelated variables
+- Analyze the dataset to determine the most important variables
-- Train a predictive model to predict when it is likely that a driver/other individual involved in an accident is likely to be under the influence of illicit/controlled substances
+- Train a predictive model to predict when it is likely that a driver/other individual involved in an accident is under the influence of drugs and/or alcohol

 ## 📊 Datasets

-### Primary source: FARS (2023)
+### Primary source: FARS (eg.: 2023)
 - **Source**: [FARS 2023](https://static.nhtsa.gov/nhtsa/downloads/FARS/2023/National/FARS2023NationalCSV.zip)

-**Dataset sizes**:
-- **Accidents**: ~37500 records
-- **Persons**: ~92500 records
-- **Drug test data**: ~130000 records

 ## 🚀 Installation